-The prevalence of trypanocide treatment is highest among untreated heads (99%), very low among heads whose status is unknown, and zero among heads that have received a dose of trypanocide.
-3.2.
-DISCUSSION Careful monitoring can help reduce disease incidence.
+Careful monitoring can help reduce disease incidence.
 Lowering pressure in an area can reduce disease transmission by biological vectors (Traoré et al., 2019).
 The reduction in the number of infestation cases recorded during the study period could be explained by the systematic investigation and treatment of all animals detected positive and those suspected of being infected, in order to interrupt the chain of transmission in the area between 2007 and 2009.
 These results corroborate those of Traoré et al. (2019) and Diall et al. (1987) on the Madina Diassa ranch.
-In 2005, a project to control tsetse files and trypanosomosis in Mali (PLMT) was able to control the TAA AAT epidemic in the Tienfala-Baguinéda agropastoral zone by reducing the average prevalence from 17.6% to 1.1%, then 1.48% and 1.22% for three consecutive years (UCLT, 2005).
+In 2005, a project to control tsetse flies and trypanosomosis in Mali (PLMT) was able to control the AAT epidemic in the Tienfala-Baguinéda agropastoral zone by reducing the average prevalence from 17.6% to 1.1%, then 1.48% and 1.22% for three consecutive years [AAT control coordination unit (UCLT), 2005].
 The average prevalence rate was 1.4%.
-Despite the high number of female, the prevalence of male and female sex was not significant (P>0.05%).
-These results are contrary to those reported by Tanenbe et al. (2010) in Cameroon, who reported a prevalence rates of 46.1% in males and 35.6% in females.
-Comment [DNS23]: Merge with results and discuss results with previous lityerature to avoid repetition Comment [DNS24]: Were the same animals monitored before and after treatment for prevalence of infection in different years to check lowering in disease pressure?
-Give split wise how many animals found infected and how may treated in different years and which breeds and in which areas.
-The study design is not Comment [DNS25]: Two or three?
+Despite the high number of females, the average prevalence rate by sex was not significant (P>0.05%).
+However, when considering the group by sex, the rate was higher in the males than in the females (P=0.00).
+These results are contrary to those reported by Tanenbe et al. (2010) in Cameroon, who reported a prevalence rate of 46.1% in males and 35.6% in females.